 What are the Chances of Having a Boy?

-Like I mentioned above, you shouldn’t rely 100% on the symptoms listed below to find out if you are expecting a baby boy or not.
-If you do want to find out your baby’s sex without any sort of doubts, there are other options for expecting parents out there:
+As I mentioned above, you shouldn’t rely 100% on the symptoms listed below to find out if you are expecting a baby boy or not.
+If you do want to find out if you are carrying a boy or girl then these are the most accurate tests available:

 - Cell-Free DNA Screening (also called non-invasive prenatal testing (NIPT), MaterniT21 test, Harmony prenatal test, or other): from week 10